 Teaching: To advance our mission of supporting advanced instruction, the Center is currently collaborating with the Global Studies major to create a new set of courses for undergraduate students to minor in Africa.

-Research: To foster a culture of collaboration and innovation among scholars, the Center launched a weekly Africa Colloquium (see here for the Fall 2016 Colloquium) in which faculty, graduate students, and invited guests present findings from cutting-edge research.
+Research: To foster a culture of collaboration and innovation among scholars, the Center maintains a regular Africa Matters Series (see here for the fall 2021 schedule) in which invited scholars as well as Berkeley faculty and graduate students present findings from cutting-edge research.